jgkme/Add-Remote-Torrent/README.md

     *   **Chore:** Replaced deprecated `crx` package with `crx3` for CRX file generation, ensuring continued compatibility with Chrome Web Store requirements.
     *   **Security:** Updated all dependencies to address security vulnerabilities, including the moderate severity issue in the `tar` package.
 *   **v0.4.14 (2025-09-20):**
-    *   **Feature:** Added customizable sound notifications.
-Users can now choose different sounds for success/failure notifications from the Options page (browser beeps, existing sounds, or custom .mp3 files in the audio/ folder).
+    *   **Feature:** Added sound notifications for success/failure, controlled from the Options page.
     *   **Enhancement:** Improved sound system with programmatic beep generation and automatic detection of available sound files.
 *   **v0.4.13 (2025-09-20):**
     *   **Fix (Critical):** Overhauled session management for qBittorrent and Deluge clients to be per-server, fixing major stability issues and race conditions in multi-server environments.